cea-hpc/modules/doc/source/module.rst

- A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through :mfcmd:`module-tag` statements or from other modulefile statements like :mfcmd:`module-forbid` (that may apply the `nearly-forbidden` tag in specific situation).
+ A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through :mfcmd:`module-tag` statements or from other modulefile statements like :mfcmd:`module-forbid` (that may apply the `nearly-forbidden` tag in specific situation) (see `Module tags`_ section).
  Each element in this list starts by the name of the loaded *modulefile* followed by all tags applying to it.
 The loaded modulefile and its tags are separated by the ampersand character.

  This environment variable is intended for :command:`module` command internal use to get knowledge of the tags applying to loaded *modulefiles* in order